malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 ...todo..

-# IV.3 Options for Meta-management

-What options are available for a control process to be meta-managed?
-We have already mentioned parameter optimisation.
-Here we shall look at some other options.
-The goal is not to provide an exhaustive list, but to build up a case for the need to observe the control process and to draw out what kinds of observation might be needed.

-But first, to help motivate the discussion, let's first specify a useful example to have in mind....

 ## A Biologically Plausible Planning Control Process

+_...todo...But first, to help motivate the discussion, let's first specify a useful example to have in mind...._

 The control algorithms considered were taken directly from AI research, but not all of the implementations are biologically plausible in the same form as used within AI research.
 It is reasonable to consider that an ability to do planning is very important for biological agents just as much as it is for artificial agents.
 But biological agents are unlikely to be imbued with a fully-formed pre-built planning engine.
 And even if such a thing was partially or fully formed, it is more likely to built using the same kind of neural network structures found throughout the rest of the brain.